input-output-hk/nixops-wg-links/README.md

 ## Hosts File References

 * For each wireguard link that is created and added to a machine, the hosts file of that machine will have an added entry to the target peer machine with a `-wg` appended.
-* If the `wgKeypair` resource option `addNoWgHosts` is set to true instead of the default of false, any machines in the cluster without a wireguard peer, will also be added with a `-nowg` appended.
+* If the `wgKeypair` resource option `addNoWgHosts` is set to true (the default), any machines in the cluster without a wireguard peer, will also be added with a `-nowg` appended.